-- The net individual income above which you must reimburse all or a portion of the OAS pension ($71,592 in 2014) is revised annually in order to account for increases in the cost of living.
-All other amounts are revised every 3 months in order to increases in the cost of living.
-Note that these increases could be nil.
+- The beneficiary's net income above which you must repay part or all of the Old Age Security pension ($77 580 in 2019) varies each year to take into account the increase in the cost of living.
+All the other amounts are revised every three months to take into account the increase in the cost of living.
+Please note that the increase can be nil.

 The Québec Pension Plan